Tom Misch

 Thomas Abraham Misch (born 25 June 1995) is an English musician and producer.
 He began releasing music on SoundCloud in 2012 and released his debut studio album Geography in 2018.
 In 2020, he released his second studio album What Kinda Music in collaboration with English jazz drummer Yussef Dayes, distributed through Blue Note Records and Caroline.
 The Album was nominated for the Best Album Ivor Novello Award in 2021.
 In 2023 he released his third studio album Happy Music, in "collaboration" with his alter-ego, Supershy.
+In 2026, he released his fourth studio album Full Circle.

 Early life and education

 Misch studied music technology at Langley Park School for Boys and later, in 2014, enrolled in a jazz guitar course at Trinity Laban Conservatoire of Music and Dance in Greenwich but left after six months to focus on his own music.
 He began learning to play the violin at age 4, later learning to play the guitar.